apache/kibble/CONTRIBUTING.md

 ## Community

 The main development and design discussion happens on our mailing lists.
-We have a list specifically for development, and one for future user questions and feedback.
+We have a list specifically for development and one for future user questions and feedback.

-To join in the discussion on the design and roadmap, you can send email to [dev@kibble.apache.org](mailto:dev@kibble.apache.org).<br/>
+To join in the discussion on the design and roadmap, you can send an email to [dev@kibble.apache.org](mailto:dev@kibble.apache.org).<br/>
 You can subscribe to the list by sending an email to [dev-subscribe@kibble.apache.org](mailto:dev-subscribe@kibble.apache.org).<br/>
 You can also browse the archives online at [lists.apache.org](https://lists.apache.org/list.html?dev@kibble.apache.org).